ORF-4450/RobotLib/README.md

 ### WpiLib Library Manager

-Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib.jar and RobotLib-sources.jar
+Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib-local.jar and RobotLib-local-sources.jar
 ***************************************************************************************************************
-Version 2.0.2
+Version 2.0.1

 *	Fix backwards compatibility with ant projects.
-*	Fix more issues with gradle/travis/jitpack.
+*	Fix more issues with gradle/travis/jitpack deployment.
-*	v2.0.1 skipped due to issues with travis/jitpack.
+*	The file names in the github release (pre-2019) have changed.
+They have the fixed text -local appended to each file name.
+This is an artifact of the gradle conversion.

-R Corn, September 21, 2018
+R Corn, September 24, 2018

 Version 2.0